 Learn more about the advantages of studying at DeVry University.
 Request more information.

-Our Bachelor of Science in Justice Administration with a specialization in Homeland Security Studies may include these career-focused courses:
+Our Bachelor of Science in Justice Administration with a specialization in Homeland Security Studies may include these courses:

 Homeland Security and Terrorism

 This course provides a foundation for understanding the scope of homeland security, including responsibilities and strategies of the Department of Homeland Security and related government agencies.

 This course investigates intelligence analysis principles and methods as applicable to homeland-security-related case studies and scenarios.

 This course examines world politics as related to international conflict and security.
 Behavior and relationships among states are explored through case studies and real-world events.